 Drying your own herbs is really easy.
 All you really need is some string or twine and a warm, dry place with hooks or pegs to hang them from.

-Step 2: Wash your herbs and pat them dry with a towel.
-Or, if your herbs look pretty clean, you can just shake them gently to get rid of any residual dust or dirt.
+Wash your herbs and pat them dry with a towel.
 At this point, I also pick off any leaves that are yellowed, spotted, or discolored.

-Step 3: If your herbs have a lower moisture content (like thyme, rosemary, oregano, sage, etc.), air-dry them by tying them in bundles and hanging them in a place that is warm and dry with some air circulation
+If your herbs have a lower moisture content (like thyme, rosemary, oregano, sage, etc.), air-dry them by tying them in bundles and hanging them in a place that is warm and dry with some air circulation.
+Ideally it’s best not to hang them in direct sunlight if you can avoid it.

 * Note: It’s a good idea to write yourself a note or tie a string to the oven door to remind yourself that the herbs are in there so you don’t accidentally pre-heat the oven to 350 degrees to bake a batch of cookies.
 (Yep, definitely made that mistake before!)

-Step 4: Store your herbs.
-Once your herbs are completely dry (they should be able to crumble easily in your hands and have that crispy feel and sound like autumn leaves do), you can separate the leaves from the stems and put your dried herbs into old spice bottles, mason jars, etc.
+Once your herbs are completely dry (they should be able to crumble easily in your hands and have that crispy feel and sound like autumn leaves), you can separate the leaves from the stems and put your dried herbs into old spice bottles, mason jars, etc.

 The best place to store herbs in in a cool, dry place away from the light.
 This will keep the properties of the herbs as intact as possible and keep them fresh for the longest.